 Polish Lowland Sheepdog Care

 The PON is no walk in the park to care for.
 Between stubbornness, high energy, and a mop-like coat that requires daily grooming, a PON owner should be dedicated to spending a lot of time working with their dog.
 But for the right family, the PON will become a hard working, loyal, and lovable companion.

 If you’re looking for a low-maintenance grooming routine, the PON is not the right breed for you.
 The breed’s characteristic long, thick, shaggy coat needs daily brushing to avoid matting.
 Though the fur is mostly water resistant, the long coat tends to pick up debris like sticks and dirt.
 The PON also has a dense undercoat, so seasonal shedding is to be expected.

 Many owners trim the fur around their dog's eyes and ears at least.
 If you enjoy brushing your dog as a bonding activity, great!
 Otherwise, you may be able to find a regular groomer who will keep your PON's coat clipped short.
 Keep in mind, regular clipping will mean less brushing, but it also means regular paid trips to the groomer.
 Not brushing this dog isn't an option: Matting in the undercoat can be painful and nearly impossible to remove once it progresses.

 Socialization and obedience training should begin early on in a PON’s life.
 The breed has a tendency to be aloof and wary of strangers and should be thoroughly socialized during puppyhood.
-And, though the PON is wickedly intelligent, he’s equally as stubborn and requires a patient but firm trainer.
+And, though the PON is wickedly intelligent, they are equally as stubborn and requires a patient but firm trainer.
 They can be very confident with other dogs as well, so they shouldn’t be left unattended in spaces like dog parks where they can approach a less-than-friendly canine.